 The capital advantage

-Ottawa is home to one of the nation’s most significant clusters of companies conducting research in medical, agricultural and environmental biotechnology.
-Several government departments based in Ottawa are involved with the research that leads to environmental legislation and regulations.
-Collaborations with these organizations, as well as with the National Capital Commission, national museums and the National Research Council Canada, will provide you with an unparalleled background for your study in Biology.
+The Ottawa area is home to numerous environmental and biotechnology companies.
+Several government departments based in Ottawa are involved with the research that leads to environmental legislation and regulations, and Ottawa is home to one of the nation’s significant clusters of companies conducting research in medical, agricultural and environmental biotechnology.
+Collaborations with these organizations, as well as with the National Capital Commission, national museums and the National Research Council Canada, provide an unparalleled background for your study in Biology.

 At Carleton, most Biology programs are offered as a Bachelor of Science (BSc) program, though we do offer a Bachelor of Arts (BA) in Biology and a Bachelor of Humanities (BHum) in Humanities and Biology.